-1. In the campus, the CO2 emission from the diesel usage is the highest which is of 38.17tons/annum.
-2. The total electrical consumption in the college campus is 28,293 kWh per annum which contributed to the CO2 emission of 26.03 tons/annum.
-3. Due to the less LPG consumption, the CO2 emission from LPG is low which is of 0.511tons/annum.
-4. The campus has grown several varieties of trees which have contributed to the CO2 neutralization of 2.33 tons/year.
-5. The college was planned to do many energy conservation measurements.
-Due to COVID-19 situation, They couldn't do the energy conservation activities.
+1. In the campus, the CO2 emission from the diesel usage is the highest which is of 81.95tons/annum.
+2. The total electrical consumption in the college campus is 38,020 kWh per annum which contributed to the CO2 emission of 34.98 tons/annum.
+3. Due to the less LPG consumption, the CO2 emission from LPG is low which is of 1.53tons/annum.
+However, it is suggested to use an efficient firewood stove to cook food using biomass which could reduce the emission from the LPG.
+4. Due to the management's effort, 3.2 kW capacity solar PV panel has been installed to contribute 10% of the total energy consumption in 2021-22.
+This had led to the CO2 neutralization up to 1.98tons/annum.
+5. The campus has grown several varieties of trees which have contributed to the CO2 neutralization of 2.33 tons/year.
+They had initiated to reduce the CO2 emission by planting many trees.
+Unfortunately many of those newly planted trees are died due to highly salt ground water.
+Since the site is located near to south east of Bay Of Bengal Sea.
+6. The college is now trying to neutralize its CO2 emission through various initiatives like i) Installation of rooftop solar PV systems, ii) Reduction of LPG consumption, iii) Planting more no. of trees and iv) implementation of various energy conservation measures (FTL to LED conversion, judicious use of all types of energy etc.,).

-Fig.7: Percentage of CO2emission in the college campus from various sources
+Fig.7: Percentage of CO2 emission in the college campus from various sources